-Follow these risk management steps to improve your risk management process:
+Follow these risk management steps to improve your process of risk management.

 1. Identify the risk

-Anticipating possible pitfalls of a project doesn't have to feel like gloom and doom for your organization.
-Quite the opposite.
-Identifying risks can be not only a positive experience but also an experience that your whole team can take part in and learn from.
+Anticipating possible pitfalls of a project doesn't have to feel like gloom and doom for your organization–quite the opposite.
+Identifying risks is a positive experience that your whole team can take part in and learn from.
 Project risks are anything that might impact the project’s schedule, budget, or success.

 Leverage the collective knowledge and experience of your entire team.
 Ask everyone to identify risks they've either experienced before or may have additional insight about.
 This process fosters communication and encourages cross-functional learning.

-Once you and your team have compiled possible issues, create a project risk log or project risk register for clear, concise tracking and monitoring of risks throughout a project.
+Once you and your team have compiled possible issues, create a project risk log for clear, concise tracking and monitoring of risks throughout a project.

 A project risk log, also referred to as a project risk register, is an integral part of any effective risk management process.
 As an ongoing database of each project’s potential risks, it not only helps you manage current risks but serves as a reference point on past projects as well.
 By outlining your risk register with the proper data points, you and your team can quickly and correctly identify and assess possible threats to any project.